DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

         - 802.1X authentication (Enterprise mode) or PSK (Personal mode)

         - WPA3 also provides several additional security features:
-            - PMF (PROTECTED MANAGEMENT FRAMES)
+            - PMF (Protected Management Frames)
-                - Protecting 802.11 MANAGEMENT FRAMES from eavesdropping / forging
+                - Protecting 802.11 Management frames from eavesdropping / forging
-            - SAE (SIMULTANEOUS Authentication OF EQUALS)
+            - SAE (Simultaneous Authentication of Equals)
                 - Protects the four-way handshake when using personal mode authentication
             - FORWARD SECRECY
-                - Prevents data from being decrypted after it has been transmitted over the air so an attacker can’t capture wireless FRAMES and then try to decrypt them later
+                - Prevents data from being decrypted after it has been transmitted over the air so an attacker can’t capture wireless frames and then try to decrypt them later